Zuria

-A zuria is a dress worn by the Tigrinya women in Eritrea and Ethiopia.
+A zuria is a dress worn by the Tigrinya women in Eritrea and the Amhara in Ethiopia.
 Traditional zurias often feature intricate designs, are ankle-length, and accessorized with a netsela, a white, scarflike accessory worn about the shoulders and head.
 Zurias come in different forms and designs with an extra sheen due to the demands of fashion.
 Zurias are worn during holidays, weddings, or parties.